Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 However, anxiety – especially moderate to severe anxiety and panic attacks – is much more commonly found in Hyperthyroidism.

-This tends to make sense as the body, brain and metabolism are in constant high gear as the thyroid continues to pump out excess thyroid hormone.
+This makes sense as the body, brain, and metabolism are in constant high gear as the thyroid continues to pump out excess thyroid hormone.

 It should go without saying: everyone should have their thyroid checked as a matter of personal health and preventative care.

-Your doctor can order blood tests that can check the levels of your thyroid hormones.
+Your doctor can order blood tests to check your thyroid hormone levels.

 Gut Health

-The gut and the digestive system have recently come to the forefront in medical research as researchers have linked poor gut health and infections with numerous mental and physical diseases.
+The gut and the digestive system have recently come to the forefront of medical research as researchers have linked poor gut health and infections with numerous mental and physical diseases.

-Gut health is an vitally important topic the importance of which is often underestimated.
+Gut health is a vitally important topic that is often underestimated.

-The gut also many essential behaviors outside of just digestion.
+The gut also has many essential behaviors outside of just digestion.

-The gut controls the enteric nervous system which contains more neurons than our spinal cords and can control gut behavior independent of the brain.
+The gut controls the enteric nervous system, which contains more neurons than our spinal cords and can control gut behavior independently of the brain.

-Disruption in their communication can directly affect our psychological and emotional health.
+Disruption between the brain and gut's communication can directly affect psychological and emotional health.

 In fact, 95% of the body’s serotonin is found in the bowels.

-Popular topics include leaky gut, probiotics and infections such as Candida.
+Popular topics include "leaky gut," probiotics, and infections like Candida.

-Recent research and a better understanding of the role the gut plays in all of our bodily processes have placed the gut center stage in many of our illnesses.
+Recent research and a better understanding of the gut's role in all bodily processes have placed the gut center stage in many illnesses.

-We will dive into gut health and leaky gut in a future article as this is a deep topic we can’t cover in-depth here.
+In a future article, we will dive into gut health and leaky gut as this is a deep topic we can only cover briefly here.

 Hormonal Imbalances

-Hormones can have a direct impact on our mood and mental health.
+Hormones can have a direct impact on your mood and mental health.

-The 3 major hormones Estrogen, Progesterone and Testosterone can cause anxiety and depression when out of balance.
+The three major hormones, Estrogen, Progesterone, and Testosterone, can cause anxiety and depression when out of balance.

 A hormonal imbalance can often be an overlooked biological cause of anxiety.